 Common questions relating to Berkeley Lease Extensions

-• Me and my partner are buying a 2 bed flat in Berkeley which has share of freehold and a leasehold.
-The lease was starting to get low so the owner is in the process of extending the lease.
-The owner has submitted the lease extension paperwork to HMLR.
-A crucial aspect of the house buying process is for our property lawyers to do OS1 search on the lease.
-The concern here is that as a lease extension has been submitted we've been told by our conveyancers it may not be possible to do this "priority search" right now as the new property title number has not been issued.
-Is it correct that we must wait until the lease extension has actually been registered before completing.?
+• Me and my partner are are hoping to complete on a studio flat in Berkeley which has share of freehold and a leasehold.
+The lease was starting to get low so the vendor commenced dealing with a lease extension.
+The owner has submitted the lease extension paperwork which will result in the registration of a new lease at the land registry.
+A crucial aspect of the conveyancing process is for our lawyers to do a pre-completion search on the property title.
+The problem here is that as a lease extension has been submitted we've been told by our solicitors it may not be possible to do this "priority search" right now as the new property title number has not been issued.
+Is it right that we must be patient pending registration of the new lease?

 • Other Topics